 I learned to cook when I went to college.
 I lived in a dormitory that only served one meal on the weekends (Sunday dinner).
 You would go hungry if you did not cook something or go out to eat.
 As a college student, I did not have much free time or money, so I started looking for economical recipes that did not take too much time away from my studies.
 At the same time, I had been spoiled by the tasty dishes prepared by my mother, and I was not ready to settle for ham sandwiches.
 Every time that I went home during school breaks, I would ask my mother how she prepared the dishes that I liked.

 After college, I was a bachelor for several years and I had more time for food preparation.
 Living in cities with large ethnic populations, I learned to appreciate international cuisine.
 Many of my favorite recipes have their origins in far-away places around the world.

-I have always had a full working schedule, and not too much time to cook.
+I have always had a full working schedule and not too much time to cook.
 I like to use canned or frozen products to save preparation time.
-Why should I spend two hours boiling beans when I can buy a can for fifty cents?
-Most of my recipes can be made in half an hour or less, although some dishes require longer cooking time.
+Why should I spend two hours boiling beans when I can buy a can very cheaply?
+Most of my recipes can be made in half an hour or less, although some dishes require longer preparation time.